Growing up in Aldershot

 Willems Park block was army married quarters on Wellington Avenue.
 It was built about 1964 and demolished in the 1990s, to be replaced by houses again used as married quarters.
 It was built on the parade grounds of the old cavalry barracks.

-Growing up in aldershot 1
+Growing up in Aldershot 1

 By God those housing complexes were grim, but as a kid we had great fun knocking on doors and seeing how far the angry squaddies (or more scary wives) would chase us when we ran away.